Children on the Edge

 Children on the Edge is a non-profit charitable organisation dedicated to working on behalf of some of the most marginalised children around the world.
-The organisation is based in Chichester and was founded by the owner of The Body Shop, Dame Anita Roddick, (DBE) in 1990 following her visit to several Romanian orphanages.
-It was co-founded by Rachel Bentley, who has led the organisation to this day.

-Prior to joining the E.U, the closing of Romania's state institutions forced many abandoned children to return to violent family homes or to live on the streets.
-Roddick's organisation helped to shelter them by setting up three orphanages.
-Once children were released from the orphanage, the organisation helped to shelter and reintegrate them into society.
+The organisation is based in Chichester, England and was founded by the owner of The Body Shop, Dame Anita Roddick, (DBE) in 1990 following her visit to several Romanian orphanages.
+It was co-founded by Rachel Bentley (OBE), who has led the organisation to this day.

-Children on the Edge started off in Romanian orphanages, but has since expanded to cover many other countries throughout Eastern Europe and Asia, including Bangladesh, Burma, India, Thailand, and Uganda.
+Children on the Edge started off in Romanian orphanages, but has since expanded to cover over 18 countries throughout Eastern Europe and Asia, including Bangladesh, Burma, India, Thailand, Lebanon, Afghanistan and Uganda.
 The charity exists to help children who are living on the edge of their societies around the world.
 They focus on some of the most marginalised children, who are overlooked by governments, larger organisations, the media and the international community.